Exploring laser-driven neutron sources for neutron capture cascades and the production of neutron-rich isotopes: Theoretical approach

 \subsection{Neutron capture in a thin target during one neutron pulse}

 We begin with the case of a thin target with thickness $L\ll \lambda$ and further assume that the interaction time $T_p$ (the neutron pulse duration) is much shorter than all half lives of the involved particles.
 Here, $\lambda$ is the neutron penetration depth of the target material, which marks the scale at which the damping of the incident neutron beam becomes relevant.
 Furthermore only one neutron pulse is considered for the moment.
 Based on these assumptions, we can neglect the damping of the incident neutron beam and the decay of the nuclei.
 We denote the isotope having $i$ more neutrons than the seed isotope ($0$-species) as the $i$-species isotope.
-The populations of these isotopes are coupled via the following set of equations
+The populations of these isotopes are coupled via the following set of equations \cite{SubletNDS2017}

 where $N_i$ stands for the number of nuclei of the $i$-species isotope involved in the interaction, which initially takes on the value $N_i = N_i^0$.
 Here, the $l$-species is the cut off species that $N_l$ stays sufficiently small such that $N_i$ for $i>l$ is negligible. $R_b$ is the rate of neutrons irradiating the target, which is related to the neutron current density $j_b$ via $R_b = j_b A$.
 Moreover, $\sigma_{c,i}$ denotes the neutron capture cross section of the $i$-species isotope, and $\sigma_{tr,i}$ is its transmutation cross section including all processes changing the neutron or proton number.
+We note that the cross sections need to be averaged out (`collapsed') \cite{SubletNDS2017} by the flux spectrum weighting into energy independent values, when accounting the neutron beam has an energy spectrum.

 The beam rate $R_b$ in Eqs.~(\ref{eq:thinNz})-(\ref{eq:thinNl}) is in general time dependent.
 However, this time dependence can be eliminated by changing $t \rightarrow \tau(t)=\int_0^tR_b(t')dt'/N_p$, which effectively replaces $R_b(t)$ with $N_p$ in the above equations.
 Eventually, we are only interested in the population at the end of the pulse at $T_p$ [$\tau (T_p) = 1$].
 For simplicity we just rename $\tau \rightarrow t$ again and evaluate at $t=1$.
 We further define the capture and loss parameters